4d/go-mobile/docs/4d/on-mobile-app-action.md

 ||parent.dataClass|Text|(optional, returned if the action is related to a linked entity).
 Name of the parent 4D dataclass.|

-After processing information, the database method must return an object with the following properties in *status*:
+After processing information, the database method must return an object with the following properties in *result*:

 |Property name|Type|Description|
 |---|----|---|